humberry/ui-tutorial/README.md

 As you surely noticed there are two ways of writing a ui-script.
 If you use only a few GUI elements you might write all the code in your script.py, but that's not what is here.
 Here is how to use the UI design tool to speed up the process and write only little code.
-To get a summary see the ui-tutorial.pdf.
+To get a summary see the **ui-tutorial.pdf**.

 + **load_ui.py** - Shows how to load a `.pyui` file
 + **hello_world_v2.py** - Change the label every second